saleae/demo/full-stack.md

 ## The situation

 We want to understand why people are visiting our website.
-In particular, do they allready have our product - and are just there there for support -- or are they activly considering making a purchase.
+In particular, do they already have our product - and are just there for support -- or are they actively considering making a purchase.

 We want to build a widget that will ask people, so we can get a better idea what's going on.